video – shows a blue LED in its death throes…after flickering for a few days, it will eventually die

 One thing is sure, there’s nothing worse that plugging in last years lights and finding almost all the blue lights dead…well actually there is something worse; finding out that the blue led lights you installed inside your bar or bar back are dead and require disassembly of bar part and replacement of the lights.

 What Are LEDs?

 LED stands for Light Emitting Diode.
 In order to get the LED to emit specific colors, a process of semiconductor “doping” is used, adding certain chemicals to produce the desired color effect.
 For example: Combining varying proportions of gallium arsenide (GaAs) with gallium phosphide (GaP) to the P(positive) and N(negative) gap allows LED lamps to emit red light at 690 nm (1.8 eV) through to yellow at 580 nm (2.14 eV).
 To get green through violet requires some basic primary color RGB trickery, but blue is essential to get that job done.
-In most cases, there are no violet LED’s, only a RGB combination of red and blue.
+In most cases, there are no violet LED’s, only an RGB combination of red and blue.

 Simple Explanation of LED Color

 To make this as simple as possible, if the P and N gap of the two LED conductors are at a specific distance, they produce a specific wavelength or color of light.
-The spiking or doping ads specific chemicals to the gap making it wider and thus producing different colors.
+The process of ‘spiking’ or ‘doping’ ads specific chemicals to the gap making it wider and thus producing different colors.
 Like the natural color spectrum, red is produced with a narrow gap and blue the widest gap.
 It’s was easy to initially produce the narrow gap of red-yellow, but to produce green to blue required enough expertise to earn a Noble Prize.

 Blue LED’s were developed in the early 1990s, almost 30 years after the first red LED, by three Japanese scientists: Isamu Akasaki, Hiroshi Amano, and Shuji Nakamura.
 The three scientists received a Noble Prize in Physics for the Blue LED in 2014 because it involved some rather exotic physics to achieve.